enasequence/read_docs/cli_07.md

 ### Primary metagenome

-Assemblies in this level should be submitted associated with an **environmental** sample.
+Assemblies in this level should be submitted associated with an **environmental** sample, referenced from within the manifest file.

 A primary metagenome assembly submission consists of the following files: